Haroonabdulrazaq/ecommerce-next/README.md

 # STEP 4: CONFIGURING PRETTIER

 You can configure your prettier base on your team's preference.
-It would ensure you have the same formatting like tabWidth, doubleQuote check [pretteir docs](https://prettier.io/docs/en/options.html) form more options
+It would ensure you have the same formatting like tabWidth, doubleQuotes check [pretteir docs](https://prettier.io/docs/en/options.html) for more options

 - Add `.prettierrc` file in your root project directory and options base on your preferrence.
-- Add `.prettierignore` file in your root project directory to ignore those file you dont want prettier to format; example node_modules, /dist folder. etc.
+- Add `.prettierignore` file in your root project directory to ignore those file you don't want prettier to format; example node_modules, /dist folder. etc.

 Lastly, run `npm run prettier` or `yarn prettier` to format your project

+# STEP 5: GIT HOOKS

+To enforce code quality standard and ensure developer are commiting and pushing the right code into the remote repository, you might want to set up `Git Hooks`.

+Git hooks when set up correctly, will run some script that most succeed before it makes a successfull push to the remote repository